 Scheduled and initiated examination of the HACCP plan to ensure that it is kept up to date.

 Ready to eat (RTE):

 A ready to eat food is one which is intended to be consumed without any further treatment or processing which would eliminate or reduce pathogens or their toxins to an acceptable level.
 Examples of ready to eat foods include: cooked, sliced meats; cheese; washed salads; sandwiches; coleslaw and dips.
-The fact that some consumers may choose to heat treat a food, for example, cheese on toast, does not change the status of the food as ready to eat.
+The fact that some consumers may choose to cook a food, for example, cheese on toast, does not change the status of the food as ready to eat.

 A point, procedure, operation or stage in the food chain including raw materials, from primary production to final consumption.

-The process leading to the removal of all micro-organisms.
+A process leading to the removal of all micro-organisms.

 The value between the target level and the critical limit.

-means the ability to trace and follow a food, feed, food-producing animal or substance intended to be, or expected to be incorporated into a food or feed, through all stages of production, processing and distribution.
+The ability to trace and follow a food, feed, food-producing animal or substance intended to be, or expected to be incorporated into a food or feed, through all stages of production, processing and distribution.

 Ultra-heat treatment or ultra-high temperature processing.